gopaddle-io/configurator/README.md

 [![Discord](https://discordapp.com/api/guilds/864856848279666730/widget.png?style=banner2)](https://discord.gg/dr24Z4BmP8)

 # Configurator
 Configurator is a version control and a sync service that keeps Kubernetes ConfigMaps and Secrets in sync with the deployment.
 Configurator uses CRDs to create CustomConfigMaps and CustomSecrets that in turn create ConfigMaps and Secrets with a postfix.
 As and when a change is detected in the CustomConfigMap or CustomSecret, Configurator automaticatlly generates a new ConfigMap with a new postfix.
-This acts like version controlling the ConfigMaps.
+This acts like a version control for the ConfigMaps.
 In order to keep the deployments and statefulsets in sync with the ConfigMap and Secret version, users must start with creating a CustomConfigMap as the first step.
 This creates a new ConfigMap with a postfix ie., first version.
 Users then have to reference the ConfigMap along with the postfix in their deployment and satefulset specifications.
 From them on, users can edit the CustomConfigMap directly.
 Any change in the CustomConfigMap will be automatically rolled out to all the deployments and statefulsets referencing the initial configMap version.
 A change in ConfigMap not only creates a new ConfigMap version, but also rolls out a new deployment version.
 This enables both rolling update and rollback of ConfigMaps in sync with the deployment versions.

 # Supported Versions
   - K8s 1.16+

+# Contribution and additional resources

+### Contribution

+1. If you wish to contribute to configurator then check the issue tracker to see if you help out with any of them.
+2. If you notice a bug or have a useful feature in mind please raise an issue in the issue tracker so that the contributors can work on it and since it helps the community as a    whole (try labelling the issues so they get reviewed sooner).
+3. Create a separate feature branch for new enhancements you wish to add to Configurator.
+4. Join our discord community where we discuss open issues and help fellow contributors to contribute more easily.

+#### Pull requests

+1. We follow the standard ‘Fork and Pull’ workflow.
+2. Fetch the latest code from master branch and resolve any conflicts before sending a pull request.
+3. Make sure you build and test the changes before sending a pull request.
+4. Ensure the README is updated with any interface or architecture changes.

+### Additional resources

+1. Check out the RESOURCES file for links to configurator blog bosts and videos.
+2. Raise an issue if you want your blog post to be added to the file.
+3. Avoid raising an issue asking for help, instead join the discord community where welcoming contributors will help you navigate around your problem.

+# How to use Configurator.

 ### Building and Deploying Configurator
 Build the source code and the docker image for Configurator.
 Push the image to registry and deploy configurator in the cluster.